-Alan and Sue, 77 and 72 respectively, decided to downsize after spending more than 35 years in Wing, Buckinghamshire, where they owned a large family home and brought up their daughter Maxine.
+Alan and Sue were, 77 and 72 respectively, when they decided to downsize after 35 years in Wing, Buckinghamshire, where they owned a large family home and brought up their daughter Maxine.

 Alan said: “We were very happy in Wing.
 I worked in the food industry while Sue was a full time mother.
 But eventually Maxine grew up, had children of her own and moved to New Zealand.
 We didn’t need a big property anymore and, with our daughter being so far away, wanted to safeguard our future by moving somewhere that had practical care and support close at hand, just in case we needed it in the future.”

-At Lime Tree Village residents have access to a weekly doctor’s surgery held in their very own medical centre as well as 24-hour emergency support.
-For those who need a little support in later life, first-class domiciliary care services are also available from an on-site provider.
+At Lime Tree Village residents have access to a weekly doctor’s surgery as well as 24-hour emergency support.
+For those who need a little support in later life, first-class care services are also available from an on-site provider.
 It seemed ideal, but the Dunkleys did not act impulsively.